cwinpy/cwinpy/docs/data.rst

 :meth:`~cwinpy.data.HeterodynedData.read` method can in fact be passed a list of heterodyned data files, and provided that they are compatible (i.e., they are for the same detector, the same pulsar, and the same frequency scale factor) they will be merged into one using the :meth:`~cwinpy.data.HeterodynedData.merge` method.
-By default the resulting object will be sorted in ascending time order even if the input files were not sorted in time order.
+By default, the resulting object will be sorted in ascending time order even if the input files were not sorted in time order.
 If you had two files ``data1.hdf5`` and ``data2.hdf5`` they could be read in and merged with:

 .. code-block:: python